Cuba: Culture, History and Politics

 - Dominican students, faculty, staff and alumni: $4300 (includes housing, group excursions, all meals, in-country transportation and international airfare).
 Tuition for three credits is included.

 Due to fluctuation of exchange rates, the cost of the program is subject to change.

 Scholarships and Financial Aid

-- Freshman, sophomore, junior or senior standing, qualified adults.
+- Freshman, sophomore, junior or senior standing, qualified adults

-- 2.7 DU GPA.
+- 2.7 DU GPA

-- No prior knowledge of Spanish required.
+- No prior knowledge of Spanish required

-- Students must attend at least one information session.
+- Students must attend at least one information session

-Although there will be two free Sundays, participants will not be permitted to travel independently outside of Havana.
+Participants will not be permitted to travel independently outside of Havana.